household-four/mini-mes/README.md

 docker compose up -d --build
 ```

+Navigate to `localhost:9080` and import the realm export described [above](#authentication).

 ## Testing
 Use the included `checkpoint-1-postman.json` to test the available endpoints.

 ### Service URLs: